alwinj7/Excel-Projects/Call_Center-Dataset/readme.txt

 5. Revenue & AOV

 The Dashboard Contains:
-To get a quick status of the buisness, I displayed Total Revenue, Callers, Calls, RnR, Conversions.
+To get a quick status of the business, I displayed Total Revenue, Callers, Calls, RnR and Conversions.

-Heat Map to show distribution of sales across the world.
+Heat Map to show the distribution of sales across the world.
 Month on Month revenue contribution country-wise.
-Combo Chart to show order and conversion numbers at date level.
+Combo Chart to show order and conversion numbers at the date level.
-Revenue distribution across category.
+Revenue distribution across categories.
-Total calls vs RnR trend in combo chart.
+Total calls vs RnR trend in a combo chart.
-Used form controls and dynamic ranges to display salary of callers in a bar chart.
+Used form controls and dynamic ranges to display the salary of callers in a bar chart.